Milan Chvála

-Milan Chvála (1936, Prague – 2021) was a Czech entomologist who specialised in Diptera.
+Milan Chvála (1936 in Prague – 2021) was a Czech entomologist who specialised in Diptera.

 He was best known for his work on the Empidoidea.

 He graduated at the Faculty of Science of the Charles University in Prague in 1960.
 Since 1991 he was vice dean of the Faculty of Science of the Charles University.
 He was made a Fellow of the Royal Entomological Society in 1991.

 His personal collections of Empidoidea are now in the Hope Entomological Collections at the University of Oxford.